Lee Jae Myung: Economic and social policy

-The overall policy stance is close to social liberal and moderate-progressivism, but there are also some economic liberal tendencies, such as real estate tax cuts and partial corporate deregulation.
-This tendency toward economic liberalism has shifted to the right compared to the past, and has increased a lot before and after the 2022 South Korean presidential election.
+His overall policy stance is close to social liberalism and moderate progressivism, but there are also some economic liberal tendencies, such as real estate tax cuts and partial corporate deregulation.
+This tendency toward economic liberalism has shifted to the right compared in recent years, and increased before and after the 2022 South Korean presidential election.
+Lee has complemented this shift with occasional rhetoric supporting traditional Buddhism's role in maintaining social cohesion nationwide, despite Lee being a Protestant who has emphasized Christians gaining political power.

+Unlike most South Korean liberals, Lee often speaks favorably of former dictator Park Chung Hee.
+Lee said on 2 November 2021, "President Park Chung Hee created the Gyeongbu Expressway to open the way for manufacturing-oriented industrialization," adding, "The Lee Jae Myung administration will build an 'energy highway' that will open a new future while speeding through the decarbonised era."
+The Dong-A Ilbo, a conservative media outlet in South Korea, said Lee's state-led policies are closer to Park Chung Hee's authoritarianism than left-wing populism based on social equality.

+When Lee evaluated Chun Doo-hwan's economic performance favourably on 11 December 2021, he was criticized by South Korea's liberal camp.
+The Justice Party's Sim Sang-jung said of Lee, "You seem to have become a presidential candidate for the [conservative] People Power Party while trying to differentiate yourself from the Moon Jae-in government".
+The People Power Party's presidential candidate, Yoon Suk Yeol, sarcastically said, "You can be our party's presidential candidate".
+In an editorial to The Hankyoreh, a South Korean centre-left liberal journalist who was critical of the dictatorship in the past strongly criticized Lee for forgetting his (liberal) "values" to win the votes of conservative voters.

 Universal basic income

 One of Lee's signature 2022 presidential campaign pledges was a promise to implement universal basic income.
 Lee implemented various basic income programs for residents during his time as mayor and governor.

 During the 2022 campaign, Lee promised to introduce basic income to young people, farmers and fishermen first.
 Later, the program would expand to include all citizens, and the basic income amounts would increase.
-As part of this plan, Lee sought to link the basic income to a carbon tax and land tax.
+As part of this plan, Lee sought to link the basic income to a carbon tax and land value tax.